How To Protect Yourself When Renting Out Your Summer HomeHow to Protect Yourself When Renting Out Your Vacation Home

 If you own a vacation home, you may have considered renting it out when you’re not using it.
 The extra income would be nice, and the home would be occupied more often (deterring potential break-ins), but you’re worried about security and liability issues.
 If you want to enjoy the benefits of renting out your vacation home, there are ways to reduce the risks associated with doing so.
 Here are some steps you can take to minimize the potential risks of renting out your vacation home.

 Screen the Applicants: One of the best ways to protect yourself when renting out your vacation home is to screen the potential renters.
 While you’re likely not renting the home for more than a few weeks at a time, the fact remains that it is your home, and you will still be living there for a portion of the year.
 For this reason, you should do as much as you can to avoid people who are likely to cause problems.

-The first step in screening your applicants is to have them fill out a rental application form.
+The first step in screening your applicants is to have them fill out a Rental Application.
 Reviewing the information on the rental application form should help you narrow down your list of prospects.
 Call the person’s previous landlords, and run a credit check on them.
 Pass on the people who don’t get good references from their previous landlords, or who have a poor credit rating.

 Once you’ve got the list narrowed down, call the applicants that you feel would be good renters, and arrange for a time that you can meet them for an interview.
 You should conduct your interviews in person, whenever possible, as you’ll get a more accurate impression of a person from a face-to-face interview.
 You may get applications from people who don’t live in the same area as you do, however, so telephone interviews may have to suffice.